EminDzhafarov/dzenmonitoring_bot/README.md

 MIN = 0 #ex: use 7 not 07
 </code>

 You can get chat id in Telegram web version.
-Add -100 before the code from the link
+Add -100 before the id from the link

 https://web.telegram.org/k/#- !your_chat_id!